tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## RPM

 The RPM Package Manager (RPM) is a toolset used to install a single package, track files added by the package on the system, and remove files using a single command.
 Distributed with the Red Hat Linux distribution and its derivatives.
+The RPM plug-in automates installing, updating, and uninstalling RPM packages.

 ---